Lower Limits on the Anisotropy of the Extragalactic Gamma-Ray Background implied by the 2FGL and 1FHL Catalogs: Energy Band and Spectral Shape Corrections

 However, since it is $\F^2$ that enters into the estimate of $C_P$ employed here, of more importance is the mean-{\em square} spectral correction, i.e., $\left< k^2 \right>$.
-This is impacted by not only the movement in the centroid of the $k$ distribution, but also by its width.
-Because of this, $\left< k^2 \right>$ is larger than unity for all but the highest energy bin.
+This is impacted not only by the movement in the centroid of the $k$ distribution but also by its width.
+Because of this, $\left< k^2 \right>$ is larger than unity for all but the highest-energy bin and, by definition, is larger than $\left<k\right>^2$.
 For the 30--100~GeV bin this is despite $\left<k\right>\simeq0.88$.
-The estimates of $\left< k^2 \right>$ vary about 1.13.
+The estimates of $\left< k^2 \right>$ vary by about 1.13.

-Repeating the above analysis with various other latitude cuts (e.g., $|b|>20^\circ$, $|b|>40^\circ$) yields nearly identical results, implying that the spectral corrections are indeed intrinsic to the extragalactic source population and not associated with any contaminating Galactic subpopulation.
+Repeating the above analysis with various other latitude cuts (e.g., $|b|>20^\circ$, $|b|>40^\circ$) yields nearly identical results, implying that the spectral corrections are indeed intrinsic to the extragalactic source population and are not associated with any contaminating Galactic subpopulation.
 Therefore, assuming that the distribution in $k$ is uncorrelated with $\Gamma$ or $\F_{35}$, we adopt a uniform spectral correction of 1.13 below 100~GeV, corresponding to the average value across bins at these energies.